0xSpaceShard/starknet-devnet/README.md

 ## Installation and running

-There are several approaches to installing and/or running Devnet.
+There are several approaches to installing and running Devnet.

 ### Requirements